 Chesapeake Energy Corp.
-(CHK), whose top executive invested in the Oklahoma City Thunder, almost doubled its spending on the professional basketball team during the past four years buying tickets, luxury box seats and naming rights for the home arena.
+(CHK:US), whose top executive invested in the Oklahoma City Thunder, almost doubled its spending on the professional basketball team during the past four years buying tickets, luxury box seats and naming rights for the home arena.

 Chesapeake directors are under pressure to investigate conflicts between Aubrey McClendon’s duties as chief executive officer and his personal finances, which include a 19.2 percent stake in the Thunder.
 New York City pension funds, which own 1.9 million Chesapeake shares, complained this month about the company’s spending on the National Basketball Association squad.

 While the $8 million expenditure so far this year on the team is less than half of what Chesapeake spends drilling for oil and gas in an average day, it underscores how the company’s board hasn’t always erred on the side of caution while overseeing McClendon’s potential conflicts of interest.
 On May 27, the Thunder will add to Chesapeake’s bill when it enters a third round of playoff games against the San Antonio Spurs.

 “I’m a basketball fan too and believe that everyone has the right to invest in their local team,” New York City Comptroller John C. Liu, who oversees the pension fund investments, said in an e-mailed statement this week.
 “But as long-term Chesapeake shareowners, we have a real problem with a board that allows the use of the corporate treasury to support personal investments.”

 As Chesapeake traded at about half its year-ago price (CHK:US), Liu chided Chesapeake directors in a May 17 letter for “costly oversight failures,” including the company’s “multi-million dollar deals” with the sports team partly owned by McClendon.

 Chesapeake’s May 23 statement responding to Liu’s criticism did not mention the Oklahoma City Thunder.